It is in Darling, Darling!

 The fight is over.
 The job of creating the best ancient soil for vineyards to frolic and fruit in is done.

 It is no wonder then that the Darling district is world renowned for its wines and that the Ormonde, Ondine and Alexanderfontein wines show so much unique character and win so many awards.
+Just look at the impressive list of recent accolades!
+Click on the images below to enlarge and read.
+You can also click here to read more about many, many previous awards.

 Back to being human.
 We arrived at the Ormonde Private Cellars tasting room.
 The inimitable Eddie (Kwagga) Boucher came to greet us and despite his short-sleeved summer shirt, on a véry cold winter’s day, he radiated an endearing warmth, pride and excitement to share Ormonde’s greatness with us.
 He had to hear how pleased we all were to be there.
 None of us had any idea of just how pleased we were still going to get.